chanzuckerberg/czgenepi/docs/REMOTE_DEV.md

 The general remote dev workflow is:

 1. Make some code changes
-1. Run `./scripts/happy create <your-stack-name>` to create a new stack (note: some special characters including underscores are not supported)
+1. Run `happy create <your-stack-name>` to create a new stack (note: some special characters including underscores are not supported)
 1. Visit the URL printed by the create step, share it with the team, etc.
-1. Run `./scripts/happy logs <your-stack-name> backend` to tail the logs of the aspen api.
+1. Run `happy logs <your-stack-name> backend` to tail the logs of the aspen api.
 1. Make some more code changes
-1. Run `./scripts/happy update <your-stack-name>` to update the remote stack with your latest changes.
+1. Run `happy update <your-stack-name>` to update the remote stack with your latest changes.
-1. When you don't need your stack anymore, run `./scripts/happy delete <your-stack-name>` to free up remote dev resources.
+1. When you don't need your stack anymore, run `happy delete <your-stack-name>` to free up remote dev resources.
-1. Run `./scripts/happy shell <your-stack-name> backend` to ssh into an ecs backend container for debugging
+1. Run `happy shell <your-stack-name> backend` to ssh into an ecs backend container for debugging

-If you forget which stacks you've created, just run `./scripts/happy list` at any time to list the current remote dev stacks.
+If you forget which stacks you've created, just run `happy list` at any time to list the current remote dev stacks.

-If you need to reset your remote dev stack DB run `./scripts/happy migrate <your-stack-name> --reset`.
+If you need to reset your remote dev stack DB run `happy migrate <your-stack-name> --reset`.

 ### Slices
 If you're only working on a subset of the CZ Gen Epi application, there's no need to build and push all docker images to test your changes in remote-dev.
 Both `happy create` and `happy update` commands support a `--slice` option that uses the latest `trunk` build of all docker images except the ones you're working on.
 For example, if you're only making changes to the frontend/backend images, you don't care to build & push the gisaid image.
 The following command will create an rdev with your changes reflected in only the `frontend` and `backend` images:

 ```
-./scripts/happy create mynewrdev --slice fullstack
+happy create mynewrdev --slice fullstack
 ```

 The currently supported slices are: